Rexburg laptop theft increases

 Various technologies and applications are available to help technology owners track their lost or stolen devices.

-In their last World Wide Developers Conference, Apple announced security upgrades to their iOS operating system, which runs on iPhones, iPods and iPads.
+In their last World Wide Developers Conference, Apple announced security grades to their iOS operating system, which runs on iPhones, iPods and iPads.

 According to Apple, the “New security features in iOS 7 make it harder for anyone who’s not you to use or sell your device.
 Now turning off Find My iPhone, an application used to track an iPhone or iPad when it is lost, or erasing your device requires your Apple ID and password.”